 The maker(N) then leads ace of clubs.
 East follows suit, South throws off the queen of hearts and West also follows suit with the 10.
 Two tricks for the bidding team.

 Now the maker(N) leads back the nine of diamonds.
 East follows suit with the jack and South takes the trick with the ace of diamonds.
 Three tricks for the bidding team.

 Take a close look at the hand as it now stands.
 Four trump have been played, and South holds the top trump plus an off-suit ace.
 There are still two trump unaccounted for.
 One of them surely has to be in their partner's hand; the second one may or may not be.
 Leading the boss trump here will do one of two things.
-It will either take the balance of any remaining trump to assure the ace of hearts is good.
-Alternatively, if the maker/partner has two trump left, he will trump the ace for the last trick.
+It will either take the balance of any remaining trump to assure the ace of hearts is good. loading="lazy" alternatively, if the maker/partner has two trump left, he will trump the ace for the last trick.
 Five tricks and two points either way.